-No, D-aspartic acid isn't bad for you, and your body actually needs to produce it for all sorts of body functions, including to boost testosterone levels.
+No, D-aspartic acid isn't bad for you.
+Your body actually needs it for body functions, including to boost testosterone levels.

-Because D-aspartic acid is an amino acid that your body needs to build proteins and as building blocks for hormones, there are generally no safety concerns.
+Because D-aspartic acid is an amino acid that your body needs to build proteins and as a building block for hormones, there are generally no safety concerns.